World Challenge Expeditions

 World Challenge is a for-profit company based in the United Kingdom that provides international educational travel programs for school groups.
-Established in 1988, the organization offers a range of student-led expeditions, cultural immersion experiences, and sports and curriculum-based tours in various regions, including North America, Australia, the Middle East, Southeast Asia, and Europe.
+Established in 1988, the organization offers a range of expeditions, cultural immersion experiences and tours in various regions, including North America, Australia, the Middle East, Southeast Asia, and Europe.
 The company operates as part of Travelopia Holdings Limited and is owned by KKR.

 History

-The origins of World Challenge trace back to 1985 when a young British Army captain led a team of soldiers on a training mission in the Hindu Kush mountain range in Pakistan.
-Observing the impact of teamwork, resilience, and personal development on the participants, he later founded World Challenge in 1988 to provide similar experiences for students.
+The origins of World Challenge trace back to 1985 when a British Army captain led a team of soldiers on a training mission in the Hindu Kush mountain range in Pakistan.
+Observing the impact of teamwork on the participants, he later founded World Challenge in 1988 to provide similar experiences for students.

 Programmes/Trips

 World Challenge offers several types of educational travel programmes, typically designed for school-aged students.
 These programs vary in duration and focus, incorporating aspects of leadership, cultural exchange, and environmental sustainability.